Huxley Faculty Research

 - Courses in multivariate statistics, biostatistics, and plant-soil interactions.

 - Research interests focus on plant and soil ecology and statistical methods for quantitative data synthesis.
 Recent work includes meta-analyses and experiments examining the effects of soil biota on plant-plant interactions in natural and invaded systems.

-Assistant Professor.
+Associate Professor.
 BS (chemical engineering ), Penn State; MS (environmental studies and certificate in not-for-profit management), University of Oregon; PhD (anthropology, with emphasis on interdisciplinary environmental social sciences), Arizona State University

 - Courses in environmental justice, human ecology and ethics, and food systems

 - Research interests focus on social and environmental justice, environmental justice pedagogy in higher education, sustainable food systems and urban socio-ecological systems

 Associate Professor.
 BA (geography), Humboldt State University; MS (geography), University of Victoria; PhD (geography), University of Oregon